Sohou08/AWS_cloud/recognition/Recognition_python.md

 In this case, boto 3 library is apppropriate.
 You can have more [detail(https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)

-In Docs/Available Services /Rekognition Section , if you scroll down, you will see the method  "detect_labels"
+In Docs/Available Services /Rekognition Section , if you scroll down, you will see the method  "detect_labels".

-Notice that AWS rekognition return differents kind of labels and results
+Notice that AWS rekognition return differents kind of labels and results.

 ## Example